 Hey everyone!
-This week it is my turn to share my America experience.
+This week it's my turn to share my America experience.

 As you have probably read in previous blogs, my life here is not a normal day to day routine.
 Instead of going to school every single day, I got the opportunity to do what I love, which of course is playing tennis.
 I go to the Evert Tennis Academy, which is about a 30 minutes drive from our home.
 I spend every weekday there from 8:30 in the morning to 5:00 in the afternoon.

 My day starts at about 7:15.
 I throw on some tennis clothes and get breakfast, which is usually a few pieces of toast and some water (with ice cubes of course).
 I go to my usual spot on the couch where I pretty much live when I'm home.
 During my breakfast I watch some YouTube or Netflix, depending on my mood.
 At around 7:45 I fix my hair into a bun or a braid and I get my school supplies.

 When I put the school supplies in my tennis bag I fill my water bottle and put on my shoes.
 At 7:55, Eline, my mom and I get in the car (with Eline driving) and we set off for Eline's school.
 When we have dropped her off there I take over the wheel and drive the remaining 20 minutes to the academy.
 When I arrive I usually have about 25 minutes to spare which I use to watch some more series on my phone.
 When it is 9:00 I do the warm-up with a few other girls and at 9:15 the day really starts.